jgoodell/EngineeringMidLevel/README.md

 --------------------------------------------------------------------------------------------------

 ## Instructions
-The technology stack for this application is ngynx, python/django, postgre, MacOSX
+The technology stack for this application is python/django, django dev server, postgre, MacOSX

-### ngynx

 ### python/django
 From the command line type from the root of the git repository where the 'requirements.pip' file